multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ## Overview

-A variant of the standard [observing squad](/integrators/observing-squad) is one that retains a non-pruned history of the blockchain, and allows one to query the state of an account at an arbitrary block in the past.
+A variant of the standard [observing squad](/integrators/observing-squad) is one that retains a non-pruned history of the blockchain and allows one to query the state of an account at an arbitrary block in the past.
 Such a setup is called a **[deep-history observing squad](https://github.com/ElrondNetwork/deep-history)**.

 A deep-history setup is able to resolve historical account (state) queries, that is, to answer questions such as: